3lvis/DATAStack/README.md

     }];
 }
 ```

-To be compatible with NSPersistentContainer you can also use `performBackgroundTask`.

 When using Xcode's Objective-C autocompletion the `backgroundContext` parameter name doesn't get included.
 Make sure to add it.